ottok/debcraft/README.md

 ### High quality, secure and performant code

-Despite being written with Bash, Debcraft still aims to highest possible code quality by enforcing that the code base in Shellcheck clean along with other applicable static testing, such as spellchecking.
+Despite being written with Bash, Debcraft still aims for the highest possible code quality by enforcing that the code base is Shellcheck-clean along with other applicable static testing, such as spellchecking.
 While running `set -e` is in effect to stop execution on any error unless explicitly handled.

 The Bash code should avoid spawning subshells if it can be avoided.
-For example us in-line [Bash parameter substitution](https://tldp.org/LDP/abs/html/parameter-substitution.html) instead of spawning `sed` commands in subshells.
+For example use in-line [Bash parameter substitution](https://tldp.org/LDP/abs/html/parameter-substitution.html) instead of spawning `sed` commands in subshells.